< 1922 1924 >

 Last Daytona Speedster & Last Paige Truck

-Nameplate: Paige Jewett
+Nameplate: Paige Paige Jewett

-Model: 6-70 18-22
+Model: 6-66 6-70 18-22

-Cylinders: 6 6
+Cylinders: 6 6 6

-Horsepower SAE: 70 50
+Horsepower SAE: 70 70 50

-Wheelbase: 131 112
+Wheelbase: 131 131 112

 1923 Daytona

-The company discontinued the smaller series of Paiges when 1923 models were announced, because of the popularity of the Jewett.
-The big six, the new 6-70, carried on the Paige name.
+The company discontinued the previous year's smaller 6-44 series of Paige autos when 1923 models were announced, because of the popularity of the Jewett.
+The Company applied the Paige name to the new big six, the 6-70, a line of seven models with prices ranging from $2,450 for a four-passenger phaeton up to $3,435 for a seven-passenger limousine.
 Next, in the spring the five year-old Paige truck line was phased out to make room for Jewett production.
 Last, by summer the company announced the building of a new Jewett plant to be ready at the beginning of 1924.

-All the 6-70 models came fully equipped, including double-bar spring bumpers front and rear, a motometer with lock, a folding luggage rack at the rear, dual sidemounts, a cowl ventilator, an adjustable, opaque green glass sunshade over the top of the windshield, a power tire pump with the hose always connected and ready for instant use, and a tool kit stored in the driver's door.
+All the 6-70 models came fully equipped, including double-bar spring bumpers front and rear, a motometer with lock, a folding luggage rack at the rear, dual side-mounted spare tires, a cowl ventilator, an adjustable, opaque green glass sunshade over the top of the windshield, a power tire pump with the hose always connected and ready for instant use, and a tool kit stored in the driver's door.
 Paige sealed the steel universal joints, which did not have to be serviced for 15,000 miles.

 The limousine featured a plate glass partition that could be lowered into the back of the front seat "to convert the car into a companionable sedan" whenever the owner drove.
 When the car was chauffeur driven, there was a handy speaker phone to provide communication when the partition was up.
 It included such amenities as: taffeta silk roller shades on the rear windows; a vanity case with inlaid walnut that contained perfume vials, a mirror, and memo pad and pencil; a solid walnut steering wheel; and walnut window moldings in the back - an elegant car for just $3,435.

+The Jewett lineup consisted initially of four models.
 All were finished in a Japanese Blue, a special color just for these models.
-The Special sedan and touring had a rear-mounted trunk with a rack and had a spare cord tire mounted on the left running board with a unique cover.
-All three models had a nickel-plated radiator shell and headlamps, double bumpers front and rear, a motometer, and an automatic windshield cleaner (as a wiper was called then).
-These Specials also had an adjustable sun visor.
+Jewett touring cars remained "touring cars", unlike their big brothers, which had become Paige "phaetons".
+During February the company announced Special models with added features: side-mounted spare tire, front and rear bumpers, trunk rack and trunk.
+All three models had a nickel-plated radiator shell and headlamps, double bumpers front and rear, a motometer, automatic windshield cleaner (as a wiper was called then), and an adjustable sun visor.
 Jewett buyers could drive a car that was nicely appointed but not as expensive as a full-sized Paige.

 Elsewhere in 1923: